unity/scaleway-elk/README.md

-# Official Jenkins image on Scaleway
+# Official ELK image on Scaleway

-Scripts to build the official Jenkins image on Scaleway
+Scripts to build the official ELK image on Scaleway

 This image is built using [Image Tools](https://github.com/scaleway/image-tools) and depends on the official [Ubuntu](https://github.com/scaleway/image-ubuntu) image.